-(i) Corrosion, wear and galling resistant performance of coatings and surface treatment produced by different processes, including but not limit to additive manufacturing processes, thermal spray, weld-overlay, laser and plasma processing, CVD, PVD, nitriding, carburization, and plating.
-The coatings can be made from metals (crystalline and/or amorphous), polymer, nitrides, carbides, cermets, or composite materials.
+(i) Corrosion and wear performance of coatings and surface treatment produced by different processes, including but not limit to additive manufacturing processes, thermal spray, weld-overlay, laser and plasma processing, CVD, PVD, nitriding, carburization, and plating.
+The coatings can be made from metals (crystalline and/or amorphous), polymer, ceramics, nitrides, carbides, cermets, or composite materials.

-(ii) High-performance coatings with exposure to highly stressed and corrosive environment, and other extreme environment applications.
+(ii) High-performance coatings with exposure to high temperatures, high stress, and other extreme environment applications.

-(iii) Understanding of degradation mechanisms of coatings through friction, wear and corrosion or other dynamic loading and service conditions; the relationship between coating composition, processing techniques, microstructural and nanostructural features, and test environments, and their effects on performance and life.
+(iii) Understanding degradation mechanisms of coatings through friction, wear and corrosion or other dynamic loading condition; the relationship between composition, processing techniques, microstructural and nanostructural features, and test environments, and their effects on performance and life.